serboba/ompl/demos/disassembly/README.md

 ## Output Files

+**All output files are saved to `demos/disassembly/` directory** (not in build/):

 When running with `--debug`, the demo generates:
-- `bugtrap_path.csv`: Solution path with sampler information
+- `demos/disassembly/bugtrap_path.csv`: Solution path with sampler information
-- `bugtrap_samples_debug.csv`: All sampled states with debug information
+- `demos/disassembly/bugtrap_samples_debug.csv`: All sampled states with debug information

+After running the visualization script:
+- `demos/disassembly/bugtrap_visualization.pdf`: PDF visualization
+- `demos/disassembly/bugtrap_visualization.png`: PNG visualization

 These files can be used for visualization and analysis.